Sparta Battalion: Battles during the Donbas war

 In 2014, the battalion took part in the Battle of Ilovaisk.

 In 2015, it fought in the Second Battle of Donetsk Airport, alongside other units of the DPR People's Militia.
 During this battle, its fighters were filmed capturing Ukrainian soldiers (who were later paraded through Donetsk, where they were attacked by locals), and transporting the bodies of Ukrainian soldiers.
-Pavlov made Ukrainian POWs carry the bodies of other Ukrainians because, he said, "it's not our job to recover dead bodies, it's our job to make them."
+Pavlov made Ukrainian prisoner of wars (POWs) carry the bodies of other Ukrainians because, he said, "it's not our job to recover dead bodies, it's our job to make them."

-In January 2015, it participated in the Battle of Debaltseve.
+In January 2015, the battalion participated in the Battle of Debaltseve.

 In March 2016, it was in the armed skirmish in Dokuchaievsk.

-In September 2016, the group was deployed into Lugansk People's Republic, with the stated aim of preventing an anticipated coup d'état.
+In September 2016, the group was deployed into the Luhansk People's Republic, with the stated aim of preventing an anticipated coup d'état.

 In late 2016, it was deployed at Sergey Prokofiev airport in Donetsk.

 During the Russian invasion

-In autumn 2022, the Sparta Battalion participated in the capture of the village of Opytne alongside the 1st Slavyansk Brigade.
+In late 2022, the Sparta Battalion participated in the capture of the village of Opytne alongside the 1st Slavyansk Brigade.